 Plan: Parents must be notified if it is decided that a pupil is to be provided with SEND support.
 Initially, pupils are placed on the Support Register whilst they do interventions and their progress is closely tracked by the SENDCo.

 Do: The Class Teacher remains responsible for working with the child on a daily basis in class.
-If the child is receiving specialist intervention from an outside specialist coming to the school, on a one to one basis, the specialist and class teacher are responsible for the pupil’s learning and for the writing up of IEP’s.
+If the child is receiving specialist intervention from an outside specialist coming to the school, on a one to one basis, the specialist and class teacher are responsible for the pupil’s learning and for the writing up of IEPs.
 In the case of the nursery, it is the responsibility of the SENDCo to write up ILPs with the additional support of the Nursery Manager.

 Review: The effectiveness of the support in place is reviewed in line with the agreed date, by the class teacher, specialist (if involved) and the SENDCo.
 Parents are also invited to contribute to the IEP.